 Our style is utilitarian.
 These bikes are built to last and to be ridden hard.

 We ride hard and believe it's difficult to beat the comfort, durability, and engineering efficiency of a steel frame.
 From our experience in aerospace, we are confident in our performance driven design and weight-to-strength ratios.
 And hence we've developed geometry, using aerospace-grade engineering software, that inspires confidence on the descent but is still comfortable climbing.
+The ride quality of a Proudfoot Cycles bike is unrivaled and it's performance driven design inspires confidence for athletes and green riders alike.

 Hi, I'm Jon.
 Besides being a Colorado educated Mechanical Engineer with several years as an Aerospace engineer, you could say I’m hardwired to make things.
 I'm a direct descendant of the Wright Brothers and my Grandfather is an aerospace pioneer who started Custom Control Sensors (CCS) in the early 1950s.
 CCS, where I spent several years putting my mechanical engineering degree to go use, is still a major player in aerospace and industrial design and manufacturing today.
 The parts designed and manufactured by my Grandfather have been to the moon and back.
 They're still used on every major commercial and most major military aircraft worldwide.
 Engineering and manufacturing run through my veins and while my Grandfather’s passion was aerospace, mine is bikes.